Protein Smoothie Recipes for the Best Workout Recovery

 Ingredients

-• 2 scoops of Naked Whey Grass-Fed Protein Powder (or 1 serving of protein powder of your choice)
+2 scoops of protein powder (or 1 serving of protein powder of your choice)

 Directions

-2. Mix until smooth.
-Scrape the insides of the blender with a spatula if the whey protein sticks to the blender.
-Continue blending until smooth.
+Mix until smooth.
+Scrape the insides of the blender with a spatula if the protein sticks to the blender.
+Continue blending until your drink has a smooth texture.

-3. Pour into a glass and garnish with chia seeds and your favorite toppings (berries, coconut flakes, chocolate, etc).
+Pour into a glass and garnish with chia seeds and your favorite toppings (berries, coconut flakes, chocolate, etc).
+Or, you can pour the mixture into a bowl to make an acai smoothie bowl.

-This acai protein smoothie has 25 grams of protein from the Naked Whey protein, plus protein from your chosen milk.
+This acai protein smoothie has 25 grams of protein if you use Naked Whey protein, plus protein from your chosen milk.
 The recipe makes 1 large smoothie.
-If you do not have acai, you can substitute 1/2 cup of berries, mango, kiwi, or other fruit for the acai.
+If you do not have acai, you can substitute 1/2 cup of berries, mango, kiwi, or fresh fruit juice for the acai.

 Avocado Protein Smoothie